-- occurrence of an incident within the area of interest, but outside the area of responsibility of the Party who activates the Plan, if in the opinion of the Operational Authority of this Party, there is a reasonable threat for the territorial sea, coasts or other related interests of that Party; - occurrence, within the area of responsibility of the Party who activates the Plan, of an incident whose severity surpasses the response capabilities of the Party concerned alone.
+- occurrence, within the area of responsibility and/or the area of interest of the Party who activates the Plan, of a marine oil pollution incident whose severity surpasses the response capabilities of the Party concerned alone and which, in the opinion of the Operational Authority of that Party, threatens to affect or has already affected the area of responsibility or the area of interest of another Party; - occurrence, within the area of responsibility and/or the area of interest of the Party who activates the Plan, of a marine oil pollution incident whose severity surpasses the response capabilities of the Party concerned alone and which, in the opinion of the Operational Authority of that Party, threatens to affect or has already affected its territorial sea, coasts or other related interests.

-In the cases of emergency listed above, the Plan shall be activated after consultations with the other Parties concerned.
+In cases of marine oil pollution incidents listed above, the Plan shall be activated after consultations with the other Parties concerned.
 However, when the situation does not permit such consultations, the affected Party may activate the Plan without prior consultations.

-When in the opinion of the Authority of one of the Parties its interests are threatened by a pollution incident which has occurred just outside the area of responsibility of another Party, and when the other Party/ies have not taken appropriate actions to respond to it, that Party may, after consulting the other Party/ies concerned, activate the Plan.
+When in the opinion of the Authority of one of the Parties its interests are threatened by a marine oil pollution incident which has occurred just outside the area of responsibility of another Party, and when the other Party/ies have not taken appropriate actions to respond to it, that Party may, after consulting the other Party/ies concerned, activate the Plan.